LiquidZulu/liquidzulu.github.io/src/content/libertarian-ethics/the-nap.md

 ---
-title: "The Non-Aggression Principle"
+title: 'The Non-Aggression Principle'
-description: "The Non-Aggression Principle is an axiom of law that assigns the property right to the individual who did not initiate a given conflict.
-Furthermore, justification as such implies a pre-supposition of the validity of this principle, making any denial of it a performative or dialectic contradiction."
+description: 'The Non-Aggression Principle is an axiom of law that assigns the property right to the individual who did not initiate a given conflict.
+Furthermore, justification as such implies a pre-supposition of the validity of this principle, making any denial of it a performative or dialectic contradiction.'
 n: 2
 date: 2023-04-25
 ---

 > Cognition and truth-seeking as such have a value [normative] foundation.
 And the normative foundation on which cognition and truth rest is the recognition of private property rights.
 >
 > &#x2014;Hans-Hermann Hoppe<sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup>

 This document is part of a course which you can find [here](https://liquidzulu.github.io/libertarian-ethics).
 I provide the textual version for free to the public to make people aware of the facts contained within and to (hopefully) convince people to purchase the video course.
 This course is intended primarily as a video experience, and that is where my focus will be in terms of quality, so I do encourage you to check it out if this content is at all interesting to you.
 The course is sold on a pay-what-you-want model and is copyleft, meaning other people have the right to re-publish it at will.
 I simply encourage anyone who appreciates the work put into this course to purchase it such that I may make more in the future, and if you do choose to republish any section, please credit me and extend to your audience my request to purchase.

 # Definition